Currently Browsing:Obstetrics & Gynecology

 What are plugged milk ducts?

 If you develop a plugged duct, be sure to breastfeed or remove milk often and alternate different feeding positions.
-It often helps to apply warm compresses to the area or soak the breast in warm water.
-Massage above and then over the affected area when breastfeeding and after application of warm compresses.
+Do not stop breastfeeding.
+This will make the problem worse.
+It often helps to apply warm compresses to the area or soak the breast in warm water while massaging the lump.
+Massage above and then over the affected area when breastfeeding or pumping as well.

-If the lump does not go away over the course of a couple of days, contact your health care provider.
-Also, if you feel ill or develop a fever or chills, you need to contact your health care provider immediately.
-This could be a sign that you have an infection and might need to take antibiotics.
+If the lump does not go away over the course of a couple of days, contact your healthcare provider.
+Also, if you feel ill, develop a fever or chills, or the area around the lump begins to look red, you need to contact your healthcare provider immediately.
+This could be a sign that you have an infection (mastitis) and might need to take antibiotics.